-In this section, document the method of enusring that all key documents (i.e. quality plans, procedures, and instructions) are developed, reviewed and updated.
+In this section, document the method of insuring that all key documents are developed, reviewed, and updated.
 Also, any plan or procedure should include a statement of purpose, scope, and should contain any references to applicable codes, standards, or specifications to ensure compliance to contract requirements.